 Responsibilities of the Data Protection Officer

-· Checking and approving with third parties that handle the company’s data any contracts or agreement regarding data processing
+- Checking and approving with third parties that handle the company’s data any contracts or agreements regarding data processing.

-· Ensure all systems, services, software and equipment meet acceptable security standard
+- Ensure all systems, services, software and equipment meet the acceptable security standard

 Responsibilities of the Marketing Manager